jazzfool/thunderclap/Widgets.md

 - **`Layable....`** ✔️
 - **Outgoing Event Queues:**
     - `event_queue`: `ButtonEvent`
+        - `press`: The button has been pressed.
-        - `ButtonEvent::Press`: The button has been pressed/released.
+        - `release`: The button has been released.
+        - `begin_hover`: The cursor has entered the button boundaries.
-        - `ButtonEvent::MouseHover`: The cursor has entered/left the button boundaries.
+        - `end_hover`: The cursor has left the button boundaries.
+        - `focus`: The button has gained focus.
-        - `ButtonEvent::Focus`: The button has gained/lost focus.
+        - `blur`: The button has lost focus.

 ### Label - `reui::ui::Label`